 At PH-1 Miami, which specializes in techniques that mold the body, liposuction is one of the most common aesthetic treatments.
 That is because liposuction is a sort of cosmetic surgery that can remove fat from specific areas of the body.

-If you want to have your hip dips filled in so that you may have a beautiful and defined body shape, click on this link to get started on an enquiry form right now.
+If you want to have your hip dips filled in so that you may have a beautiful and defined body shape, click on this link to get started on an inquiry form.

 Are hip dips fat?
-Hip dips are inward curves that occur naturally and are produced when your skin becomes linked to the trochanter, which is the lowest component of your thigh bone.
-Hip dips can be caused by a variety of factors, including pregnancy, weight gain, and aging.
-Hip dips are the result of the skin of the affected hip being attached to the trochanter.
+Hip dips are inward curves that occur naturally and are produced when your skin becomes linked to the trochanter, the lowest component of your thigh bone.
+Hip dips can be caused by various factors, including pregnancy, weight gain, and aging.
+Hip dips result from the skin of the affected hip being attached to the trochanter.
 Hip dips are a common exercise that may be seen being performed by people of varying ages and fitness levels.
-They are sometimes referred to as the violin's hips due to the fact that their contours are quite similar to those that can be seen on the instrument.
+They are sometimes referred to as the violin's hips since their contours are similar to those seen on the instrument.